dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-mac/index.md

 ---
-title: Create a web app with ASP.NET Core MVC on macOS
+title: Create a web app with ASP.NET Core MVC on macOS with Visual Studio for Mac
 author: rick-anderson
 description: Create an ASP.NET Core MVC / Entity Framework app with Visual Studio for Mac
 manager: wpickett